-Dr. Bangerter is a mixed-methods researcher focused on family support and caregiving in the context aging, dementia, and chronic illness.
+Dr. Bangerter is a mixed-methods researcher focused on family support and caregiving in the contexts of aging, dementia, and chronic illness.
 Her work seeks to better understand the biopsychosocial consequences of family caregiving in order to develop psychosocial interventions that optimize caregiver and patient outcomes.
 She is currently principle investigator of a study focused on developing a health information technology-enabled intervention for cancer caregivers.
 Dr. Bangerter received her Doctorate in Human Development and Family Studies from the Pennsylvania State University where she concentrated in adult development and intervention/prevention science.

 Why I Applied to be a Fellow